dwrlewis/Irregular-Dataset-Join-Concept/README.md

 ## 3.1 - Default Dictionary

 The default dictionary is included within the tool itself.
-It contains relevant mappings for the randomised site data's key fields, including reference ID's, timepoints, area of testing etc, and can be selected using the checkbox at the top left of the user interface.
+It would be periodically updated with mappings as new site data was provided for testing.
+In this version of the program, it has been populated with essential mappings for all of the randomised batch data saved here.

 ##

 ## 3.2 - .xlsx & .txt Dictionary Import

-Mappings can be imported using an .xlsx template with a list of columns and their corresponding mappings.
+Mappings could also be imported using an .xlsx template with a list of columns and their corresponding mappings.
 It is also possible to import mappings from a .txt file, which uses standard python dictionary formatting.
-Below is an example of the default dictionary in both .xlsx and .txt formats.
+[Linked here](https://github.com/dwrlewis/Site-Converter/tree/master/Default%20Dictionaries) are examples of the default dictionary in both .xlsx and .txt formats.

 # <a name="data-import"></a>4.0 - Data Importing